Dickinson Blog for ENGL 222

 Figure 2: Dr. George Allan.

-George Allan’s deep fascination with theology could be surmised to have come from his father, all though he made no literal claims of such in my interview.
-His father, born in 1890 to Scottish parents in New York, in order to be granted citizenship, would find work in his young adult life with religious organizations before entering the seminary.
+George Allan’s deep fascination with theology most likely came from his father, all though he made no literal claims of such in my interview.
+His father, born ino American citizenship in 1890 to Scottish parents in New York would find work in his young adult life with religious organizations before entering the seminary.
 Deemed unfit to serve in WW1, he would instead help survivors and refugees at the docks entering the New York harbor.
 Through this line of work he would eventually find his way into the Presbyterian church and would be sent out to Sioux Falls, South Dakota to minister there.
 Eventually however, he would come into disagreement with the Presbyterian Church and join the Shriners and Congregational church respectively in Grand Forks North Dakota, where George Allan would be born.

 Figure 4: Torn Binding of “Gospel Hymns Combined,” 1890.

 In his capacities as a member of the Shriners as well as a minister in the Congregational Church, Dr. Allan’s father could have been, as Dr. Allan stated in the interview, involved in Sunday school sessions in some capacity.
-The scribbles on the back flyleaf suggest that this was at one point in the hands of a child, which is also
+The scribbles on the back flyleaf suggest that this was at one point in the hands of a child

 Figure 3: Scribbles on back cover and torn flyleaf of “Gospel Hymns Combined,” 1890.

-evidenced by the tears on the back flyleaf (figure 3).
-It can be deduced then that the general wear and tear of the book could have been as a result of rough careless handling by a child or student, as the binding is torn and the front and back covers are degraded (figures 4, 5, and 6).
+suggested by tears on the back flyleaf (figure 3).
+The general wear and tear of the book could have been as a result of rough careless handling by a child or student, as the binding is torn and the front and back covers are degraded (figures 4, 5, and 6).

 Figure 5: Degradation of front cover of “Gospel Hymns Combined,” 1890.